Tax on pension payments and settlement agreements

-You are probably already aware that the first £30,000 ‘ex gratia‘ payment is normally tax free, above which the balance will be subjected to income tax and NI deductions just like a salary.
+You may already be aware that the first £30,000 ‘ex gratia‘ payment is normally tax-free, above which the balance will be subjected to income tax and NI deductions just like a salary.
 You may also find that you can’t pay more than a £50,000 lump sum into the pension scheme in total for this tax break to be applicable so check how much you’ve paid in already.

-One complex case which we did involved negotiating a settlement agreement for a client who was nearing retirement age and was part of a government backed pension scheme.
-He was receiving over £30,000 from his (soon to be ex) employer, and wanted as much of it to be tax free as possible.
-Could we help him pay a lump sum of money into his pension scheme tax free?
+One complex case we did involved negotiating a settlement package for a client who was nearing retirement age and was part of a government-backed pension scheme.
+He was receiving over £30,000 from his (soon to be ex) employer and wanted as much of it to be tax-free as possible.
+He asked us if we could help him pay a lump sum of money into his pension scheme tax-free.

 Firstly we contacted the scheme and it transpired that they had a calculator to tell you exactly how much you could put in and how much you could get out.
 Our client was able to pay in around £20,000 in return for a monthly payout increase of £1,250.
 The next highest increment was more than our client was to receive, so he paid in the most he possibly could.

-In other cases the employer organises the payment direct to the pension provider and there is no need to go through complicated application forms or worry about date of termination of employment.
+In other cases, the employer organises the payment direct to the pension provider and there is no need to go through complicated application forms or worry about the date of termination of employment.